mirandag1007/DesktopApp/README.md

 │
 ├── app/                        ← Main application logic (like Next.js app folder) │   ├── main.py                 ← Entry point for the app (equivalent to `page.tsx`)
-│   ├── layout.py               ← Handles general layout/styling logic
+│   ├── database.py               ← Handles Database
-│   ├── globals.py              ← Global variables, constants, or theme settings
 │
 ├── screens/                    ← Each window/screen in the app (like routes) │   ├── dashboard.py            ← Dashboard view after login